Rota-Baxter operators on cocommutative Hopf algebras and Hopf braces: Abstract

 \section{Abstract}

-In this paper, we mainly give the relation of Rota-Baxter operators on cocommutative Hopf algebras and Hopf braces.
-By Hopf braces, we establish the relation of relative Rota-Baxter operators on cocommutative Hopf algebras and bijective 1-cocycle.
-Moreover, we give the notion of symmetric Hopf braces, and establish the relation of symmetric Hopf braces and Rota-Baxter Hopf algebras.
+This paper studies the relationship of Rota-Baxter operators on cocommutative Hopf algebras with Hopf braces and the Yang-Baxter equation, with emphasis on the embedding of cocommutative Hopf braces into Rota-Baxter Hopf algebras.
+Through Hopf braces, we establish a connection between relative Rota-Baxter operators on cocommutative Hopf algebras and bijective 1-cocycles.
+Finally, we introduce the notion of symmetric Hopf braces, and establish the relationship between symmetric Hopf braces and Rota-Baxter Hopf algebras.